WALKING THE STORIES

 Have you ever wondered what changed when Cincinnatians stepped over the canal and into Over-the-Rhine?
 Our South of Liberty tour weaves visitors through the stories of Over-the-Rhine’s earliest residents between the Miami-Ohio Canal (now Central Parkway) and Liberty Street.
 Starting in the early 1800s with stories of German immigrants, we’ll explore how different people lived in this neighborhood over its long history.
 The tour concludes by talking about the homes and lives of more recent residents of Over-the-Rhine—Appalachian and African American families.
 This tour begins on the steps of Music Hall (1241 Elm Street).

 Do you know the stories of the women of Over-the-Rhine?
-This tour explores women’s lives and work in Over-the-Rhine, from German-speaking immigrants in the mid-1800s up to African American women who moved to Over-the-Rhine in the 1960s.
-It explores topics important to women's history—work for women, childbirth and motherhood, and social activism.
+This tour explores women’s lives in Over-the-Rhine, from German-speaking immigrants in the mid-1800s up to African American women who moved to Over-the-Rhine in the 1960s.
+It explores topics important to women's history—women in the workforce, childbirth and motherhood, education, and social activism.
 This tour begins on the north side of Washington Park at the corner of 14th and Race Street.

 Think going to work is a drag today?
 Come take a deep dive into working conditions and labor organizing efforts in Over-the-Rhine around the turn of the 20th century.
 Participants will learn about workplaces including breweries, tailor shops, and cigar factories and nationally innovative and influential labor organizing.
 We explore labor conditions, including labor organizing and strikes, and how race, class and gender shaped opportunities for work.
 This tour begins at the NW corner of 12th and Elm Street.